 CALL OUT BOX MAYBE: Federal customers face the challenge of implementing cloud migration and management as defined by the “Cloud First” initiative, including due diligence, technical features, security policy, deployment and testing, project management, and implementation governance.

+CONTENT: Pressure to modernize the Federal Government’s IT infrastructure is steadily rising.
+Agencies are actively seeking innovated ways of harnessing the power of advanced IT modernization technologies to effectively migrate legacy applications, databases, and delivery models to as-a-Service (aaS) and managed services models that foster virtualization and digitalization across the enterprise.

-CONTENT: Pressure to modernize the federal government’s IT infrastructure is rising, and cloud computing features prominently in the IT management agenda of the new administration.
-The need to improve agency cybersecurity postures, achieve mission efficiency, enhance operational effectiveness, lower costs, and improve citizen services will continue fueling investment in cloud computing despite the budgetary situation.
-Fiscal necessity supports near-term investment in cloud computing as agencies find themselves increasingly unable to balance expensive legacy infrastructure with the need to innovate to meet growing mission demands.
-Policy, a growing awareness of cyber vulnerabilities, and the desire to leverage modern, cloud-based commercial capabilities continues to prompt agencies to reexamine their cloud strategies, providing potential contract opportunities over the long-term.
+Cloud computing is at the forefront of the IT infrastructure management agenda of the new administration.
+Agencies continue to find themselves increasingly unable to reconcile expensive legacy infrastructures with the continuous need to innovate to meet evolving mission demands.
+The necessity to improve agency cybersecurity postures, achieve mission efficiency, enhance operational effectiveness, lower costs, and offer leading-edge citizen services will continue to fuel investments in cloud computing over both the near and long-term.

 Much of agencies’ cloud spending is embedded within larger infrastructure modernization projects.
 Identifiable cloud obligations were $1.7B on cloud in FY 2016